gnif/LookingGlass/doc/performance.rst

      - Time inside the display-server EGL swap call.
 It may include blocking in EGL or compositor submission, but not later physical scanout.

-Only guest frames actually consumed by EGL contribute producer samples.
+Only guest frames actually consumed by EGL contribute server samples.
 Superseded frames are not treated as latency samples.
 The minimum and maximum for each band are calculated independently, so the top of a minimum or maximum stack can combine stages from different frames.
 Use those panels to locate